SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 procrastination_data$WorkStatus[procrastination_data$WorkStatus ==""] <- "NA"
 ```

-#### Web Scraping wikipedia
+#### Web Scraping Wikipedia

-##### 3.ab We are pulling data(HDI for nations recognized by the United Nation only) from the Human Development Index page on Wikipedia.
+##### 3.ab We are pulling data (HDI for nations recognized by the United Nation only) from the Human Development Index page on Wikipedia.
 We will combine this data from different tables and assign it a category value based on the HDI score.

 ```r